shipyardapp/Shipyard-Documentation/docs/blueprint-library/email/email-send-message-conditionally.md

 Send a message to anyone in the world using email, attaching one or more files.

-To have Shipyard dynamically parse and output the contents of a file, you can include the filename in this format: `{{text:file.txt}}`
+To have Platform dynamically parse and output the contents of a file, you can include the filename in this format: `{{text:file.txt}}`

 To upload multiple files, use [Regex Match Type](https://www.shipyardapp.com/docs/reference/blueprint-library/match-type/).

-Due to email file size constraints, when the the total file size >10MB, Shipyard will automatically zip the files under the name "Archive.zip".
+Due to email file size constraints, when the the total file size >10MB, Platform will automatically zip the files under the name "Archive.zip".

 **Note:** This Vessel cannot be used to access a local file from your computer.

 **Recommended Setup:**

-1. A Vessel built with this Blueprint should typically run after a Vessel that either downloads a file to Shipyard or generates a file with code.
+1. A Vessel built with this Blueprint should typically run after a Vessel that either downloads a file to Platform or generates a file with code.

 ## Variables